ajhPHROS/MATH-6600/README.md

 **Office Hours:** Wednesday 4-5pm in Amos Eaton 329.

 **Contact:** hornia3@rpi.edu

+**Course Tools:** Communicate (announcements, questions, and discussion) through [Piazza](https://piazza.com/).
+View and submit homework assignments on [Gradescope](https://www.gradescope.com/).
+The mid-term will be in-class and the final project will be submitted on Gradescope.

 **Grading:** 50% homework, 25% mid-term (TBD), 25% final project (TBD).
 Problem sets must be submitted to Gradescope before the deadline on the due date.
 Regrade requests can be made on Gradescope within one week of the due date.